-If the items being written to the syslog audit device are larger than the syslog host's configured maximum socket send buffer, then you can encounter errors such as this example.
+If the items written to the syslog audit device are larger than the syslog host's configured maximum socket send buffer, then Vault logs errors such as this example.

 [ERROR] audit: backend failed to log response: backend=syslog/ error=write unixgram ->/var/run/log: write: message too long [ERROR] core: failed to audit response: request_path=pki/certs/ error=1 error occurred: * no audit backend succeeded in logging the response

-In this example the audit device is not actually permanently blocked, but the messages cannot be logged to the device because they are too large and this does have an intermittent blocking effect so it must be resolved.
+In this example the audit device is not blocked, but the messages aren't logged to the device because they are too large, and this does produce a blocking effect.
+An operator must resolve the issue.

 The critical clue in these types of log messages comes from the error "write: message too long" and this is a good error to focus or alert on.
-The syslog socket being written to in the example is
+Vault writes to the syslog socket

-/var/run/log but could differ in your environment.
-The second error line contains another clue as to the source of the issue in the
+/var/run/log in this example, but that path can differ in your environment.
+The second error line holds another clue about the source of the issue in the

-pki/certs, the most likely cause is that a large number of PKI certificates were listed and this list operation results in Vault attempting to write an excessively large audit device log entry.
+pki/certs, the usual cause is listing a great number of PKI certificates.
+The list operation results in Vault trying to write an excessively large audit device log entry.

-You can consult the Linux Programmer's Manual manual page for socket(7) to learn more about raising the value of the kernel tunable
+Consult the Linux Programmer's Manual manual page for socket(7) to learn more about raising the kernel tunable

-/proc/sys/net/core/wmem_default to also increase the socket send buffer size for handling larger message bodies.
+/proc/sys/net/core/wmem_default value to increase the socket send buffer size.
 Using to a TCP based syslog listener can also help with larger log messages.

-write: message too long errors can be indicative of a deeper issue with your Vault use cases, such as a poorly maintained revocation list (CRL) in a PKI Secrets Engine, an excessively large list of LDAP groups, or other list that can accumulate many members over time.
-It is usually worth digging further into these kinds of issues to determine if there is a use case that is perhaps not ideally implemented to help with mitigation of excessively large audit device log entries.
+write: message too long errors relate to deeper issues with your use cases, such as unmaintained certificate revocation list (CRL) in a PKI Secrets Engine, or a large list of LDAP groups.
+You should dig into these issues to decide if there is a use case that is not ideally implemented, and mitigate large audit device log entries.